zqqqqz2000/shshsh/README.md

 ```

-The way to operate cwd:
+To operate on the current working directory (cwd):
 ```python
 from shshsh.utils import cwd